CLIMADA-project/climada_python/README.md

 CLIMADA stands for **CLIM**ate **ADA**ptation and is a probabilistic natural catastrophe impact model, that also calculates averted damage (benefit) thanks to adaptation measures of any kind (from grey to green infrastructure, behavioural, etc.).

-As of today, CLIMADA provides global coverage of major climate-related extreme-weather hazards at high resolution, namely (i) tropical cyclones, (ii) river flood, (iii) wildfire and (iv) European winter storms (in Europe, not global ;-), all at 4km spatial resolution.
-For all hazards, historic and probabilistic event sets exist, for some also under select climate scenarios (RCPs) at disting time horizons (e.g. 20240).
+As of today, CLIMADA provides global coverage of major climate-related extreme-weather hazards at high resolution via a data API, namely (i) tropical cyclones, (ii) river flood, (iii) agro drought and (iv) European winter storms, all at 4km spatial resolution - wildfire to be added soon.
+For all hazards, historic and probabilistic event sets exist, for some also under select climate forcing scenarios (RCPs) at distinct time horizons (e.g. 20240).
 See https://github.com/CLIMADA-project/climada_papers for details.
-For some further hazards like wildfire and drougth, work is on-going, hence watch out for regular updates.

 CLIMADA is divided into two parts:
 1. the core [climada_python](https://github.com/CLIMADA-project/climada_python) contains all the modules necessary for the probabilistic impact, the averted damage, uncertainty and forecast calculations.
-Data for hazard, exposures and impact functions can be obtained from the API.
+Data for hazard, exposures and impact functions can be obtained from the data API.
 Litpop is included as demo Exposures module, and Tropical cyclones is included as a demo Hazard module.
 2. the petals [climada_petals](https://github.com/CLIMADA-project/climada_petals) contains all the modules for generating data (e.g., TC_Surge, WildFire, OpenStreeMap, ...).
 Most development is done here.
 The petals builds-upon the core and does not work as a stand-alone.

 It is recommend for new users to begin with the core (1).